dfarre/bdd-coder/README.md

 Although this package is intended to be used with [pytest](https://docs.pytest.org/en/stable/contents.html), until version 2.0.0 the base test case class for all test suits `bdd_coder.tester.tester.BaseTestCase` was a `unittest.TestCase` subclass.
 From version 2.0.0 `unittest.TestCase` is no longer supported, so that `pytest`'s setup and teardown functions - see [pytest-xunit_setup](https://docs.pytest.org/en/latest/xunit_setup.html) - should be implemented instead.
 See [pytest-unittest](https://docs.pytest.org/en/stable/unittest.html#pytest-features-in-unittest-testcase-subclasses) on the benefits of dropping `unittest.TestCase`.

+See [mastermind](https://bitbucket.org/coleopter/mastermind) for an example testing a Django REST Framework API.

 Test this package with [tox](https://tox.readthedocs.io/en/latest/) - see tox.ini.

 ## Story